brootaylor/brootaylor-v3/src/_content/projects/euromoney.md

   # The projects landing list page uses the `srcWebp` and `srcJpg` values
   srcWebp: "/assets/images/projects/euromoney/fastmarkets_01--thumbnail.webp"
   srcJpg: "/assets/images/projects/euromoney/fastmarkets_01--thumbnail.jpg"
-  alt: "A screenshot of ECARX's Fastmarkets' homepage"
+  alt: "A screenshot of Fastmarkets' homepage"
   width: 650
   height: 464
   # Should the image thumbnail on the list page lazy load?